EtchedPixels/EmulatorKit/README.scelbi.md

 ## Usage

 Assuming you don't want to toggle programs in then you can load them using the -l and -b option.
-Use -l to specify the binary path and -o the octal load address.
+Use -l to specify the binary path and -b the octal load address.
 Remember to convert any weird page-offset notation into octal first.